rock-hopper/makesfz/README.md

 become layers of kick2.

-To scan for files inside a sub-directory, pass the directory name to makesfz like so:
+To scan for files inside a directory, pass the directory name to makesfz like so:

     makesfz -- 'dir name'

-To scan for files grouped by directory inside a sub-directory use:
+To scan for files grouped by sub-directory inside a directory use:

     makesfz --layers dirs -- 'dir name'